Enterprise (NX-01)

 Enterprise (NX-01) is the fictional spaceship that serves as the primary setting of the American science fiction television series Star Trek: Enterprise.
 The ship predates the other Starfleet ships named Enterprise and was first seen in the pilot episode "Broken Bow".
 Its missions included an initial period of deep space exploration and a mission into the Delphic Expanse following the Xindi attack on Earth; it was also instrumental in the formation of the United Federation of Planets with the Vulcans, Andorians and Tellarites.

 Its final regular appearance occurred in "These Are The Voyages...", where the ship is seen en route to the signing of the Federation charter and the decommissioning of the ship.
 Enterprise has appeared in several non-canon novels, which describe both its actions in the Romulan War and the vessel's final fate as a museum ship in orbit of Pluto.
 A model of an NX class ship was seen on screen in the 2013 film Star Trek Into Darkness.
-It has also appeared in the video game Star Trek: Encounters and Star Trek: Legacy.
-There was a negative fan reaction to the design, but television critics were mostly positive, calling the design "a sort of retro-futurism".
+It has also appeared in the video game Star Trek: Encounters and Star Trek: Legacy, both released in 2006.
+When Star Trek: Enterprise released in 2001, there was at first a negative reaction to the design, but television critics were mostly positive, calling the design "a sort of retro-futurism".
 Several Enterprise toys and models have been released, including versions by Art Asylum, Diamond Select Toys, QMx and Eaglemoss Publications.

 Background

-In the original pitch for Star Trek: The Original Series by creator Gene Roddenberry, the vessel that the series was set on was called the SS Yorktown, changed to USS Enterprise before the start of the series The name Enterprise has been linked with Star Trek since.
+In the original pitch for Star Trek by creator Gene Roddenberry, the vessel that the series was set on was called the SS Yorktown, changed to before the start of the series.

 Following the end of Star Trek: Voyager, which had been used to launch UPN, they were seeking a new Star Trek series.
 The network contacted Rick Berman during the fifth season of Star Trek: Voyager, and informed him that if he didn't develop a new Star Trek show then they would find someone else who would.
 Berman had previously been an executive producer on Voyager, and other series dating back to The Next Generation.
 Berman contacted Brannon Braga, and the two became the executive producers on the new show.
 The new series launched after the end of Voyager, but was set a century before the events seen in The Original Series.
 The new series was originally called Enterprise, without the Star Trek prefix.
 UPN president Dean Valentine said that "Paramount felt it was no longer necessary.
 Enterprise is synonymous with Star Trek".
 Berman's idea was to set it in an earlier time period, with limited technology such as the ship only being able to travel up to warp 5, as he felt that after three series being set in roughly the same time period it would be exciting for the fans.